chuckdries/cloud-sign/README.md

+Designed to power a lamp from a raspberry pi.
 Turns GPIO17 on if internet works, pulses if internet doesn't

 install: link or copy cloudsign.service to `/lib/systemd/system`